jsimplicio/jsimplicio.github.io/_posts/2017-6-1-inviting-research-participants-to-a-project.md

 categories: product design
 hero_image: "/../assets/images/6-1-2017-hero.png"
 hero_color: "#EBF3FE"
+problem_statement: "Allow researchers to successfully invite research participants to their projects."
 ---
 The invites feature launched to facilitate the process of building and launching a research study with dscout.
 Our user research, prototyping, and testing, helped us gather the essential parts that researchers need to launch their project.